xmos/lib_camera/doc/rst/04_configuration.rst

 - -DDEBUG_PRINT_ENABLE_CAM_ISP=1 : This option enables debug prints for the ISP thread.
 It can be used to monitor the status of the ISP and its components.
 - -DDEBUG_PRINT_ENABLE_CAM_MIPI=1 : This option enables debug prints for the MIPI thread.
 It can be used to monitor the status of the MIPI receiver and its components.
 - -DCONFIG_APPLY_AE=1: This option enables the application of automatic exposure (AE) settings (default).
 It can be set to 0 to disable AE.
+Setting it to 2 enables continuous AE adjustment.
 - -DCONFIG_APPLY_AWB=1: This option enables the application of automatic white balance (AWB) settings (default).
 It can be set to 0 to disable AWB.
 - -DLIBXCORE_XASSERT_IS_ASSERT=1 : This option configures the library to use the standard ``assert`` C standard library instead of ``lib_xcore/xassert`` for runtime exceptions.
 Enabling this provides more detailed error reporting, as ``assert`` outputs information about the error location, while ``xassert`` does not.
 Default is set to 0.